 role_offset specifies the zero-based byte offset within the decoded byte sequence of each contributing sample to the first byte of the role byte sequence. role_length specifies the number of bytes contributed by each contributing sample.
 When sample_count is greater than 1, the complete role byte sequence is formed by concatenating role_length bytes from each contributing sample in increasing sample order, starting at role_offset.

 X.4 Gaussian Splat specific brands

-X.4.1 Gaussian Splat image and image collection brands
+X.4.1 General

-X.4.1.1 General
+X.4.1.1 ’gsc1’ brand